top of page

 10. If you have an inflammatory or autoimmune condition I may ask you to take some time away from grains and legumes.
 Consider either Gaps or Whole 30 for a month or two when we first begin our work together, you may need to continue that.
 In general grains and legumes are an important part of any balanced diet!

-11. In this house: eggs are a superfood, the best bread is home made sourdough, we have soup for breakfast, culinary and medicinal herbs are a weekly part of a healthy diet, water is filtered, we try to chew until food sweetens a bit, and dinner parties are great exercise, an essential part of life and food for the spirit~
+13. In this practice eggs are a superfood, the best bread is home made sourdough, we have soup for breakfast, culinary and medicinal herbs are a weekly part of a healthy diet, water is filtered, we try to chew until food sweetens a bit, and dinner parties are great exercise, an essential part of life and food for the spirit~

 Working with Pain